Watts-College/crj-507-fall-2026/schedule.md

 ## R Markdown

 You will get plenty of practice with these tools and submit your labs as knitted R Markdown (`.RMD`) files.
-You can learn more about R Markdown here: [Getting Started with R Markdown](https://rmarkdown.rstudio.com/lesson-1.html).
-But to give you a glimpse, you can view R Markdown in action in the below image:
+To give you a glimpse, you can view R Markdown in action in the below image:

 <br>